 Domestic violence is loosely defined as a “spectrum”, and often a “pattern of behaviors” that include physical, sexual, verbal, emotional, and psychological abuse, and/or economic control, as used by a person against their current or former intimate partners in an attempt to exercise power and authority, or to inflict punishment and/or injury.
 If you are looking for details about the California laws themselves, it is recommended to read:

 Getting precise statistics on domestic violence is not exactly straightforward.
 Police reports and arrest records can be misleading.
-Not every act of domestic violence is reported, or results in an arrest and not every report is based on a truthful accusation.
+Not every act is reported, or results in an arrest and not every report is based on a truthful accusation.

 With that said, here are some stats about domestic violence Nationwide, Statewide in California, and in Los Angeles.